Occupational Categories in Engineering for Skill Assessment

 - Qualification Evidence (Award Certificate, Academic Transcript).

-- Employment Proof (Salary Slip, Joining Letter, Taxation Records, certificates, prizes, License and registration Documents if self-employed).
+- Employment Proof (Salary Slip, Joining Letter, Taxation Records, certificates, prizes, License, and registration Documents if self-employed).

-Engineers Australia is the major authority in charge of all procedures about skilled migration of Engineers to Australia.
+Engineers Australia is the major authority in charge of all procedures regarding the skilled migration of Engineers to Australia.
 Engineers Australia is also the official assessment authority for various engineering jobs.
 Before getting your reports prepared, you must first identify which category of engineering occupation you belong to.
 Engineers Australia has identified three major occupational groups within Australia’s engineering profession.